geoblacklight/geoblacklight/schema/schema-commentary.md

 ### Slug

 The slug makes up the URL for the resource in GeoBlacklight.
-If having a readable slug is desired, it is common to use the form institution-keyword1-keyword2.
+If having a readable slug is desired, it is common to use the form, institution-keyword1-keyword2 (words or characters are separated by hyphens).

 ### Bounding Box

 The rectangular bounding box is to aid searching with the map interface.
 Although accuracy is encouraged, it may not always be necessary to to have precise bounding coordinates.
-The field functions more as a finding aid than to indicate exact extents.
+The field functions to facilitate discovery more than to indicate exact extents.

 ### Solr Year

 This field is a four digit integer that must be inferred by the temporal coverage or date issued of the resource.
+If a single record spans multiple years, choose the earliest year for the `solr_year_i` field.

 ### Creator

-The `dc_creator_sm` field is best reserved for instances in which an individual person has collected, produced, or generated analyses of data.
+The `dc_creator_sm` field is best reserved for instances in which an individual person has collected, produced, or generated analyses of data (as opposed to an agency releasing a data product or resource).
 See also the comments on `dc_publisher_sm`.

 ### Description

-The Description field is the second most prominent value that users see when search or browsing for items.
+The `dc_description_s` field is the second most prominent value that users see when search or browsing for items.
 Although not required, it is strongly recommended.
 If the description is minimal or lacking, it can be improved by concatenating available metadata fields, such as title, date, format, and place.
 This is a plain text field, so html code is not supported here unless the application is customized.
+It is recommended to assume that discovery happens in multiple contexts (i.e., GeoBlacklight metadata may be integrated into other discovery environments), so descriptions should use complete sentences that signpost what the data object is, even though that is evident within GeoBlacklight itself.

 ### Format

-A long list of formats is available [here.](/schema/format-values.md) The most important thing to remember about this field is that it is required for Download functionality.
-Whatever value is in the Format field will show up as text in the Download widget.
+A long list of formats is available [here.](/schema/format-values.md) The most important thing to remember about the `dc_format_s` field is that it is required for Download functionality.
+Whatever value is in the `dc_format_s` field will show up as text in the Download widget, unless the application has local customizations.

 ### Language

 This field is intended to indicate the language of the dataset, map, and/or supporting documentation.
-The most common practice in this community is to spell the name language out in English.
-(Ex.
-"French")
+The most common practice in this community is to spell the name language out in English (e.g., "French").

 ### Publisher